anoma/juvix-docs/docs/reference/language/syntax.md

 --8<-- [end:function-pattern-matching]
 ```

-It may have multiple patters:
+It may have multiple patterns:

 ```
 --8<-- [start:function-pattern-matching-multiple-arguments]